 Given the grant-making nature of the Charity, the Trustees' policy is to retain sufficient funds to enable the Charity's office to function and meet its obligations under employment laws.
 A reserve, being the equivalent of 12 months support and governance costs, excluding depreciation, is therefore considered prudent.
-As at 31 March 2013, the free reserves in unrestricted general funds stood at £105,538 (£109,712) against the requirement of £121,506 (£119,484).
-This shortfall is not considered as a significant amount within the overall funding of the Charity.
+As at 31 March 2014, the free reserves in unrestricted general funds stood at £109,193 (£105,538) against the requirement of £129,606 (£121,506).
+Whilst this shortfall is not considered a significant amount within the overall funding of the Charity, a full review of the Reserves Policy will be undertaken at the Annual General Meeting in 2014.

 The second requirement is to hold sufficient cash reserves to allow the Charity to release general grants as they are approved and also to issue the approved student and heating grants over the autumn and winter periods.
 As the Charity's income varies throughout the year, it is considered necessary to hold an amount equal to one quarter of the projected annual grants as a Restricted Reserve.
-This was set at £160,000 for 2012/13.
+This was set at £167,000 for 2013/14.